-Top tools to monitor social media and measure social media sentiment
+What are some of the top tools to monitor social media and measure social media sentiment?

 - Hootsuite Insights – This tool automatically analyses all your social media accounts, platforms, forums, news sites, and blogs to surface the stories, influencers, trends, and sentiment related to your brand.
 You can find out how consumers feel about your brand and filter the content by language, location, and time.
 Additionally, you can set up monitoring by keywords such as brand, product, or competitor names to get quick data.
 Hootsuite Insights provides an easy-to-read meter, so you can quickly see how your business is performing in terms of social media sentiment

 - Digimind – Digimind helps you track your social media presence by analysing any relevant conversations about your brand.
 The tool will aggregate information from more than 850 million websites and sources, giving you a comprehensive view of your brand.
-Digimind is available within the Hootsuite app directory, so if you are already using Hootsuite this is a great add-on.
+Digimind is available within the Hootsuite app directory.

 - Sysomos – For companies with a global reach, the social media monitoring solutions of Sysomos can help brands observe how people view their company.
 Sysomos also allows companies to know who the key influencers are, and how campaigns are doing in the market.
 Sysomos can monitor more than two dozen social media platforms including Facebook and Twitter.